koisland/BfxBestPractices/5_testing/README.md

 # Testing
-Testing is important process in bioinformatics method development.
+Testing is an important process in bioinformatics method development.
-* No different from having controls in wet-lab experiments.
+* This is no different from having controls in wet-lab experiments.

 In Python, this is fairly easy with `pytest`.
 ```bash